prismic-archive/php-websitestarter/README.md

 ### Prismic.io Website Starter for PHP
 [![alt text](https://travis-ci.org/prismicio/php-websitestarter.png?branch=master "Travis build")](https://travis-ci.org/prismicio/php-websitestarter)

-This application is a "batteries included", ready to use blog engine.
+This application is a "batteries included", ready to use website and blog engine.
 It is designed with document types similar to existing CMS like Wordpress, **blog posts** and **pages**.

 #### Getting started